mlochbaum/BQN-Musician/src/theory/README.md

 - [Tertian-complement scales](complement.md) include some nice pentatonic scales, and share lots of theory with tertians.
 - [Tertian scale modulation](modulation.md) describes the structure of 7-note tertian scales in terms of which can modulate to others by changing a single note.
 - [Symmetric scales](symmetric.md), a note about scales that repeat periodically.

+--- Freaks only! ---

+- [Scriabin's outer poetry](outerscriabin.md): could the early 20th century mystical composer be an array programmer?